facebook/flow/docs/01-union-intersection-types.md

 > NOTE
 >
-> Parenthesis are important.
+> Parentheses are important.
 Flow will not type-check correctly if you leave
 > out the outer parenthesis on each of the function declarations on `f`.